 Lots of companies offer free coffee or coffee samples so it is well worth searching online to see if you can bag yourself some coffee freebies or to find any other ways to save money when buying coffee.

-If you take your reusable cup to Waitrose and buy anything in store they will give you a free coffee from their self-service machine.
+If you take your reusable cup to Waitrose and buy anything in the store they will give you a free coffee from their self-service machine.
 Mmmm free coffee I think I need to nip out to Waitrose to buy some digestives and pick up my free coffee.